Timtam/rais/DESIGN.md

    - Check boxes for REAPER, OSARA, SWS, ReaPack, ReaKontrol, JAWS scripts (Windows only), and later packages.
 Each row reads as plain text:
      "OSARA — installed 2024.3.6, latest 2026.2.16, will update".
+   - The selected row's details pane shows the package's localized description (one or two plain-language sentences explaining what the package is and why a user might want it).
+The same description is exposed by the CLI via `rais packages`, so users can read about every package before deciding to install it.
    - Defaults: install or update missing/outdated recommended accessibility packages.
    - OSARA key map: RAIS replaces `reaper-kb.ini` with the OSARA key map after